My imaginary boyfriend Chris Hayes tweeted this the other day:

 Check out this our round up of the best hand creams to keep your paws pristine.

 We don’t deserve Mrs. Meyers.
-Like bodegas, surprise Childish Gambino album drops, and the New York Times foregoing its paywall for coronavirus stories, the affordable cleaning products line is a net good in the world right now.
+Like bodegas, surprise Childish Gambino album drops, and the New York Times foregoing its paywall for breaking stories, the affordable cleaning products line is a net good in the world right now.

 You’re probably already washing your hands with the brand’s omnipresent hand soap; why not add to the rotation with its equally-good smelling hand cream?